 I wrote my first “story” in a 3x5 composition notebook when I was six.
 It starred two of my stuffed animals (one of which I still have), and it took up an entire three pages.
 I don’t know what became of the little notebook, but I remember I was so proud of myself and couldn’t wait to show Mommy.

-It’s funny to look back and realize just how big a part stories played in my life because, at the time, I didn’t see it happening.
+It’s funny to realize just how big a part stories played in my life because, at the time, I didn’t see it happening.
 I read voraciously.
 My English classes, which I loved, included random story-writing projects.
 I wrote a short story here and there.
 I day-dreamed once in a while of publishing a book.
 The stories that meant the most to me I never wrote down; I just told them to myself at night before I went to sleep.
 But it wasn’t like I thought, “This is my calling.
 I must write stories!”

 In August 2010, I wrote a story that would become the outline of my first novel.
 (More on that here, if you’re interested.)
 The writing was the typically awful stuff of a newbie.
 But I loved the heart of the story.

 In 2013, just before I graduated high school, I watched Angel and the Badman for the first time one rainy afternoon.
 I spent the next two hours flopped across my bed, staring out the window, dreaming up a story premise inspired by that old black-and-white western.
 And somehow, from that day, I discovered that I wanted to be a writer.

 I spent about a year working on the story with little input other than reading other novels comparable to mine.
 I researched publishing and freaked out about finding an agent.
 Then I joined ACFW and discovered all I didn’t know about writing style and story structure.
 It was both exhilarating and exhausting--some of the best fun I know of.